-PPM 101 – Good Project Portfolio Governance Delivers Superior Results
+Strong Project Portfolio Governance Delivers Results

 Strong project portfolio governance is the number one success factor for making portfolio management successful.
 Unfortunately, most companies struggle with governance.
 In fact, when you hear the word ‘governance’, what comes to mind?
 Do you think of bureaucracy, lots of meetings with few or no decisions, unclear expectations, poor accountability, strife between decision makers, inconsistent decision making?
 These issues are really just the symptoms of poor governance.
 In this post, we are going to focus on what project portfolio governance is and why it is important and provide success factors to help your governance teams improve their governance processes.